isomerpages/moe-tampinespri/index.md

       title: Announcements
       id: announcements
       announcement_items:
-        - title: November 2025 Memo to Parents
-          date: 03 November 2025
-          announcement: Dear Parents, Please refer to the link below for the November memo to parents.
-Thank you.
-Tampines Primary School
-          link_text: Click here for more...
-          link_url: /for-parents/letters-to-parents-2025/
         - title: Principal's Farewell Memo
           date: 05 November 2025
           announcement: Dear Parents,  Please refer to the link below for the Principal's